-The news that yet another regional dairy brand is disappearing has us sad.
-It appears that in Fort Collins, Colorado, the Poudre Valley Creamery dairy brands will no longer be on the shelves, according to reporter Pat Ferrier of the Fort Collins Coloradoan.
+Another regional dairy brand is disappearing.
+The Fort Collins, Colorado Poudre Valley Creamery dairy brands will no longer be on the shelves, according to reporter Pat Ferrier of the Fort Collins Coloradoan.

 Guerin told the Coloradoan that with an influx of residents new to the area, demand for the local label has steadily declined.
 “People moving in from the outside are not familiar with the brand,” said Guerin, who fondly remembered the McCluskey brothers, who ran the business for decades.
 “If we get the support for a brand, we will provide it.
 But if there’s no support, it’s hard to maintain the inventory and distribution.”